gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 &nbsp;

-## Generating SSH keys on Windows
+## Generating SSH Keys on Windows

-For Windows, we recommend to use [**PuTTY**](https://www.putty.org/) and use PuTTYgen to generate public and private SSH keys.
+For Windows, we recommend using [**PuTTY**](https://www.putty.org/) and PuTTYgen to generate public and private SSH keys.

 <img src='/wp-content/uploads/gij-workting-with-puttygen-key-dlg.png' style='margin:25px auto;display:block;max-width:100%' width=479px height=471px />

-1. Launch **PuTTYgen** and refer to the above image for the rest of the steps on this section.
+1. Launch **PuTTYgen** and refer to the above image for the rest of the steps.

 2. Set _**Type of key to generate**_ to **RSA**.